Christian M. 8 min read

 💡 Electronic and electrical waste recycling can be very profitable due to their valuable metal contents.

-Are waste exports are missed opportunity in the UK?
+Are waste exports a missed opportunity in the UK?

-Instead of burning gas to generate electricity, the UK could have its own fleet of high-tech Waste-to-Energy plants to support the growing network of intermittent renewables and simultaneously deal with the hardest-to-recycle waste.
+Instead of using gas power stations, the UK could have its own fleet of high-tech Waste-to-Energy plants to support the growing network of intermittent renewables and simultaneously deal with the hardest-to-recycle waste.
 The UK has emphasised waste incineration in its policy but still finds itself the more expensive alternative than sending this waste abroad.

 Instead of exporting its metal scrap to other countries for processing (already a lucrative endeavour), the UK could add value by supporting high-tech, ‘green’ smelters that can process the scrap in the UK and export recycled metals (e.g. Green Steel).
 The same applies to electronic waste that contains high concentrations of precious and other valuable metals.